erwolff/pagination-question/README.md

  Oh, and one more thing: a `LiveDrive` object, is not the same as an `ArchivedDrive` object.
 Our Web UI only knows how to handle `LiveDrive` objects.
 Therefore, we'll need this function to be able to map results to the required object type.
 We'll add this as a parameter to the function so it's up to the caller to specify HOW to do the mapping - but we can't forget to actually perform the mapping!

+## Important Assumptions

+**Assumption**: For this exercise, the sort field will always be `timestamp`.
+Assume that this means DESC sort must always return LIVE results first (and vice-versa for ASC sort)

+**Assumption**: The database itself is on a server that is hosted elsewhere - therefore in terms of efficiency for this exercise: fewer queries is better than smaller queries

+**Assumption**: The mapping process can be considered "expensive" - the fewer mapped elements the better

+**Assumption**: While there are other pagination libraries, we must use this one - down to the specific version.
+Do not adjust the libraries in the pom.xml (though you may add other libraries as you see fit)

  ## Example

  Let's demonstrate an example of what we're looking for in terms of inputs and outputs for this function.